Getting started

 Requirements to run the client

-- For seed and workers: Docker engine installed (for linux, Windows and MacOS) with privilege access.
+- Docker engine installed (for linux, Windows and MacOS) with privilege access.

 Install the client